harsh8398/dvc.org/content/docs/command-reference/plots/show.md

                       [targets [targets ...]]

 positional arguments:
-  targets               Metric files to visualize.
-                        Shows all plots by default.
+  targets              Plot files to visualize (shows all plots defined in dvc.yaml by default).
 ```

 ## Description